MathiasGilson/Tailwind-Styled-Component/README.md

 ⚡️ Use props like every React Component

-🤯 Stop editing 400+ character lines
+🤯 Stop editing 400+ characters lines

 🧘 Cleaner code in the render function